 5. Democratic Egalitarian Multilateralism In The International Law-Making Apparatus

-Salar Abbasi is Professor of Law at Universidade Catolica Portuguesa, Lisbon Faculty of Law.
-He teaches ‘international legal theory’, ‘introduction to Islamic legal theory’, and ‘Islamic legal theory in the global context’ at Lisbon and Porto Campuses of Universidade Catolica Portuguesa.
+Dr. Salar Abbasi is an Alexander von Humboldt Post-Doctoral Fellow at Ludwig Maximilian University of Munich, Faculty of Law, Leopold Wenger Institute for Ancient Legal History and Papyrus Research.
+He has taught ‘international legal theory’, ‘introduction to Islamic legal theory’, and ‘Islamic legal theory in the global context’ at Lisbon and Porto Campuses of Universidade Catolica Portuguesa, Faculty of Law.
 His research interest is to discover neglected heritages of legal thought, and apply them in responding to conceptual queries of international law.